rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 ### Account settings

 The **My Account** option is in a drop-down menu in the top-right corner of the control panel, where your active administrator login is displayed.
-The account section enables you to manage billing, payments, upgrades, services, administrators, and contacts, and to find general information.
+The account section enables you to manage billing, payments, upgrades, services, administrators, and your administrator account, and to find general information.

 Following are the options available for the account section: